 ADHD And Depression: Is There A Link?

-For those who have attention deficit hyperactivity disorder ADHD, depression is seldom a stranger.
-As for adult ADHD, a startling number of people with it report feeling depressed sometimes, and a clinical diagnosis is not uncommon.
-According to the Anxiety & Depression Association of America, adults with ADHD are more likely to have an “anxiety disorder, depression, bipolar disorder, or other comorbid psychiatric disorder.”
+A high number of adults with attention-deficit hyperactivity disorder (ADHD) report feeling depressed sometimes, and a clinical diagnosis is not uncommon.
+According to the Anxiety & Depression Association of America (ADAA), adults with ADHD are more likely to have an anxiety disorder, depression, bipolar disorder, or other comorbid psychiatric disorder.
+For this reason, some may wonder whether people with ADHD are more inclined to experience depression.

-In brief, attention deficit hyperactivity disorder, or ADHD, is a condition that affects a person's ability to pay attention, control their impulses, sit still, and sometimes manage their behavior.
+Attention deficit hyperactivity disorder is a condition that affects a person's ability to pay attention, control their impulses, sit still, and sometimes manage their behavior.
 According to the National Institute of Mental Health, there are three main symptoms of ADHD: inattention, hyperactivity, and impulsivity.

 Scientists aren't sure what causes ADHD.
 Still, they believe that a combination of brain chemistry, genetics, and environmental factors, including exposure to toxic chemicals during early childhood, brain injury, and low birth weight, could increase the likelihood of developing it.

 Many people with this condition get an ADHD diagnosis in their youth.
-Suppose you suspect your child may have ADHD.
-In that case, it's wise to get them evaluated by a specialist who can make a diagnosis after administering a series of cognitive tests and observing the child in various situations.
+If you suspect your child may have ADHD, you can get them evaluated by a specialist who can make a diagnosis after administering a series of cognitive tests and observing the child in various situations.
+Symptoms of ADHD depend on the subtype of the condition that one is diagnosed with, but combined type ADHD generally includes the following symptoms:

 • Inattention